NethermindEth/Forta-Agents/Benqi-Agents/Large-Mint-Burn/README.md

 ## Test Data

 There's no txs including large Mints/Burns on PGL contract.
 We have deployed a PoC contract to emit the monitored events.
-The agent behaviour can be verified with the following test transactions (Ropsten), note that `TESTNET_PGL_CONTRACT` should be used instead of `PGL_CONTRACT`:
+The agent behaviour can be verified with the following test transactions (Ropsten):
+> note that `TESTNET_PGL_CONTRACT` should be used instead of `PGL_CONTRACT`.

 - 0x212324e7e0909810cbf002414488a7d448a219f5a7e06d824e7b43925287b8bd (`Mint` with regulat amounts - no Finding generated).
 - 0xdf20b418ca234228ef4390ccd7d5d391bffaf20209075bfbf0fbe5ba0347fc67 (`Mint` with large QI amount - Finding generated).